-Based on this preliminary analysis, further examination of the inclusion of an HOV lane as a part of the Reasonable Alternatives within the project corridor is not warranted.
-The benefits to LOS, travel time, and speeds derived from the planned improvements to the corridor via RA1 and RA5 Modified are projected to offset the need or benefit of including an HOV lane at this time.
+Based on this preliminary analysis, further examination of the inclusion of an HOV lane as a part of the Reasonable Alternatives within the project corridor was not warranted.
+The benefits to LOS, travel time, and speeds derived from the planned improvements to the corridor via the Reasonable Alternatives, including the Selected Alternative, are projected to offset the need or benefit of including an HOV lane at this time.